dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 }
 ```

 In other words, having a `$ref` property in a struct, is never emitted by the serializer and reading such a payload (for instance, if the payload was hand-crafted) is not supported by the deserializer.
+However, since `Newtonsoft.Json` does emit `$id` for value-type objects `System.Text.Json` will allow reading struct objects that contain `$id`, regardless of not being able to create such payloads.

 ## Interaction with JsonPropertyNameAttribute
 Let's say you have the following class: